edwardhough/Elk-Stack-Project/README.md

 This copies the playbook files to the correct place.

-Next, you must create a `hosts` file to specify which VMs to run each playbook on.
+Next, a `hosts` file must be created to specify which VMs to run each playbook on.
 Run the commands below:

 ```bash
 $ cd /etc/ansible